-Theft is the crime of taking someone else’s property without their permission.
-In other words, stealing.
-Being charged with theft in Florida can be more serious than in most other states.
-That’s because Florida’s felony theft threshold is among the lowest in the country, meaning that theft charges go from being a misdemeanor to a felony if what’s been stolen is worth more than $750.
-As a result, there are hundreds of people serving prison terms in Florida for petty theft.
-That’s why you need to talk with an experienced and aggressive Orlando criminal defense attorney as soon as possible.
+Theft crimes are the act of taking someone else’s property without their permission.
+In simple terms, it is stealing.
+Being charged with theft crimes in Florida can be more serious than in most other states.
+That is because Florida’s felony theft threshold is among the lowest in the country.
+Theft charges go from being a misdemeanor to a felony if what is stolen is worth more than $750.
+As a result, hundreds of people are serving prison terms in Florida for what many consider minor offenses.
+That is why you need to talk with an experienced and aggressive Orlando criminal defense attorney at the Rivas Law Firm as soon as possible.

-Florida law provides a number of harsh penalties for specific theft charges.
+Florida law provides a number of harsh penalties for specific theft crimes.
 For the purpose of issuing arrest warrants, the Florida Department of Law Enforcement classifies most types of theft as Larceny, including:

 What is the penalty for shoplifting in Florida?
-Many people “view shoplifting as a high reward, low-risk” act, according to a recent study.
+Many people “view shoplifting as one of high-reward, low-risk” theft crimes, according to a recent study.
 But getting arrested for shoplifting (Retail Theft) can get you in a lot of trouble and make life difficult down the road.
 How much trouble depends on your record and the value of the lifted merchandise.
 You may face fines, probation or even jail time.

-Having a skilled and aggressive shoplifting defense lawyer can help your chances of avoiding jail altogether and is your best chance to put the whole episode behind you as quickly as possible.
+Having a skilled and aggressive shoplifting defense lawyer can help your chances of avoiding jail altogether for theft crimes and is your best chance to put the whole episode behind you as quickly as possible.

 If it’s your first offense and you have a clean record, you may be eligible for a Pretrial Diversion Program.
 Your lawyer may be able to get the case dismissed and have your record sealed or expunged.
 If, on the other hand, you are charged with being part of a retail theft ring, you may face prison time.
 Either way, the best way to get through it with the best possible outcome is with an experienced and aggressive criminal defense attorney.